The Voice of Cities and Regions

 lgma-in-the-unfccc-process_for-presentations

-COP29 in Baku, Azerbaijan is less than 50 days away
+COP29 in Baku, Azerbaijan is a few days away

 COP28 recognized the importance of multilevel action and the role of local and subnational governments in advancing global climate action.
 References to multilevel action in the UAE Consensus, and many other negotiated and non-negotiated outcomes, all signal a strong progress for the multilevel agenda.